Should enterprises double down on cloud computing?

 The most progressive customers can now fundamentally change how they get value from data.
 The companies that transform data into new customer experiences and revenue streams will lead in their industries.
 Even large organisations are moving much faster and making big commitments now that the cloud is mainstream.
 The days of testing their presence in the cloud with a small project are diminishing.

-In 2019 enterprises of all shapes and sizes across all industries will move their most demanding applications and entire data centres into the cloud.
+In 2019 enterprises of all shapes and sizes across all industries will move their most demanding applications and entire data centers into the cloud.
 The cloud has matured in so many ways and customers are now confident having seen the proven success of early adopters.
 In 2019 companies are executing on their plans and making the transition.
-Data shows that large enterprise customers who don’t already operate in multiple clouds are committed to that direction.
+Data shows that large enterprise customers who don't already operate in multiple clouds are committed to that direction.

 Acquisitions make multi-cloud inevitable for some.
 Most customers also want choice and to avoid vendor lock-in.
 In 2019 customers who may have started their cloud journey with a single platform will design their strategy around multiple clouds, and look for solutions that give them that flexibility and the ability to operate as seamlessly and consistently as possible.
 Data is the problem, but also the solution.
 The data economy is fraught with serious issues and risks that governments at all levels are scrambling to address.
 In 2019 the conversation about regulating data collection and privacy will be discussed more seriously at the U.S. state and federal levels, and even on a global scale.